Julianne Cordray interviews Rachel de Joode about “the interconnectedness of things” for Berlin Art Link.

 Molly Soda’s involvement in the glitch art project This is Not an Error has been reported on by Priscilla Frank of the Huffington Post.
 Other artists included in the project are Jeanette Hayes, LaTurbo Avedon, So Sad Today and more.
 To read the article and see Soda’s glitches-out 404 error page, click here.

-After a meeting between Gretchen Andrew and MET’s Content Partnerships Manager, Neal Stimler, the two decided to write this collaborative blog post.
-During their meeting, their conversation spanned from the usage of Google Glass in museums to digital culture and how artists’ practice can evolve thanks to technology.
-You can read the whole blog post here.
+Conversation between Gretchen Andrew and MET’s Content Partnerships Manager, Neal Stimler, spanning from the usage of Google Glass in museums to digital culture and how artists’ practice can evolve thanks to technology.

 The New Yorker has selected the group show The New Beauty of Our Modern Life, featuring work by Rachel de Joode, in its critics’ choice section.